-You’re ambling along and a yawning chasm opens before your feet.
-That can be a plot device, but it knocks the breath right out of you in real life.
+You’re ambling along, minding your own business, and a yawning chasm opens before your feet.
+That can be a plot device, but in real life it knocks the breath right out of you.

 It’s Stage 2, a moderately aggressive variant and it’s not encapsulated or anything nice and neat like that.
 We’re about to do the tests to make a best guess at whether or how far it has spread.
 The kind I have isn’t unbeatable, and heaven knows I’m tough.
 If I tell you what kind I have and you’re familiar with cancer, you’ll probably dismiss mine out of hand because it’s generally curable.
 Oh, my risk factors are a bit high, and there’s a 30% recurrence rate, but this is a cancer we can do something about.